virtualous/blog-v3/_posts/2016-03-24-jekyll-subscribe-form.md

 Here is a working example: <a href="http://redgadget.github.io/form-jekyll/" target="_blank" rel="nofollow">Sample Subscribe Form</a>

 I hope that helped.
-I'm was feed-burner for subscriptions.
+I was using feed-burner for subscriptions.
 I have a post on [How to use Feedburner for subscriptions](/jekyll-subscribe-feedburner/){:target="_blank"}.
-Feedburner is free and pretty good for managing feeds and subscriptions.
+Feedburner is a free and pretty good tool for managing feeds and subscriptions.

 ## Update 1 - MailChimp subscribe form on Jekyll